Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 ## 📌 Overview

-Class imbalance is a critical issue in machine learning, especially in fraud detection where minority cases are rare but important.
+Class imbalance is a critical issue in machine learning, especially in fraud detection where minority cases are rare but highly important.

 This project presents a comparative analysis of:

 * Baseline Random Forest
-* SMOTE (Oversampling)
+* SMOTE (Synthetic Minority Oversampling Technique)
-* CTGAN (Generative AI)
+* CTGAN (Generative AI-based augmentation)

-All models are implemented in a **single unified pipeline**.
+The entire workflow is implemented in a **single pipeline script** for simplicity and reproducibility.

 ---

 ## 🎯 Objective

 * Improve detection of minority class (fraud transactions)
-* Compare traditional oversampling vs generative augmentation
+* Compare traditional oversampling with generative augmentation
-* Evaluate models using precision-recall metrics
+* Evaluate models using precision-recall based metrics

 ---